jzstought/new-theme/README.md

       Go to 'edit html' and hit command-a then command-v to replace your old code with the new code.
 You can preview it first to know I'm not trolling you :) then hit save
     </li>
     <li>
       Add your avatar pic twice.
-So first under 'appearance options' and then again under 'theme options'
+First under 'appearance options' and then again under 'theme options'
     </li>
     <li>
       Turn ON 'infinte scrolling' under 'theme options' and save